 Schizoaffective Disorder Symptoms

 The symptoms associated with schizoaffective disorder are a combination of schizophrenia and major depressive symptoms.
-Some individuals may experience bipolar symptoms as well.
+Some may experience bipolar symptoms as well.
 The most common include:

 - Delusions – False beliefs that you cannot give up, even when presented with the facts.